 XinXing @ HHS is the third and final installment of the XinXing Chinese immersion program at Hopkins Public Schools.
 The start of the 2017-18 school year was a milestone year for the immersion program, as it expanded to Hopkins High School.

-Started in the fall of 2007 with two sections of kindergarten, XinXing is now a robust Chinese immersion program serving 450 students in kindergarten through 11th-grade.
-Each year the program has added a grade level, with the intention of serving all grades, kindergarten through 12th-grade by Fall 2019.
+Started in the fall of 2007 with two sections of kindergarten, XinXing is now a robust Chinese immersion program serving over 500 students in kindergarten through 12th-grade.

 Our high school track for XinXing students challenges students to successfully complete 3rd year college-level coursework in Chinese through the University of Minnesota's College in the Schools Program, giving them a head-start to earning a minor or major in Chinese at the college level and preparing them to use their Chinese in future travel and careers.